-Denis Cotterell was Inducted in The Sport Australia Hall of Fame on Thursday, 9th October 2014 as a General Member for his contribution as a coach to the sport of swimming.
+Denis Cotterell was inducted in the Sport Australia Hall of Fame in 2014 as a General Member for his contribution as a coach to the sport of swimming.

 Cotterell is best remembered as coach of Grant Hackett who came to Miami club as a “learn to swim” junior and under Cotterell’s tutelage won three Olympic gold medals along with three silver) and ten world titles and remained at the top of world 1500m swimming for a decade.
 But Hackett is merely the brightest star in a galaxy of Cotterell protégés: He also coached international stars like Giaan Rooney, Andrew Baildon and Daniel Kowalski.

 Among his proudest achievements though he lists the scores more youngsters he has coached over since 1976 at junior level, helping them become the best they could be.
 His record in bringing young swimmers through to national standard led to him twice (2005 and 2008) being voted Australia’s age group coach of the year.